Nithur-M/work-from-anywhere/README.md

 </div>
 <h2>Why this project?</h2>

-<p>My goal with this project is to curate best location independent jobs. <br><br>There are multiple remote job boards out there.
+<p>My goal with this project is to curate best location independent jobs at one place. <br><br>There are multiple remote job boards out there.
 But most of the jobs are tied to one location.
 I am hoping to make this a unique repository of location independent developer related jobs.
 This repository is updated daily to curate the latest jobs.
 I only want to curate the best quality jobs that's why I am going to stick with a handful of best remote job boards.</p>

 ### Love this project?
 Please leave a ⭐️